xuankimtran/docs-1/pages/katalon-analytics/docs/ka-integration-jira.md

 ## View linked Test Cases in Jira

-Once linking a Test Case to Jira Requirements, you can click on the Jira issue in Katalon TestOps, and it directs you to the Jira issue in Jira.
+After linking a Test Case to Jira Requirements, you can click on the Jira issue in Katalon TestOps, and it directs you to the Jira issue in Jira.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-revamp-july-ka-integration-jira/kat104-link-test-case-to-jira-blurred.png"  width=100% alt="see linked test case in jira">